system76/certification/laptops/lemp9/2020-04-06-before-suspend.md

 ### Hot key notes and issues

 - Brightness up/down is a little choppy.
 Not a show-stopper but would be a nice improvement to smooth out the transitions.
-- Space bar when playing a youtube video does not pause the video

 ### Touchpad